Why Do Windows Laptops Have Stickers?

 In essence, is it safe to put stickers on your Windows laptop?

 It’s perfectly safe to put stickers on your Windows laptop.
 However, ensure you place it away from the vents and cooling systems.
-Remember to use stickers made from vinyl or similar materials to ensure they don’t affect the laptop in any way.
+Remember to use ones made from vinyl or similar materials to ensure they don’t affect the laptop in any way.